wp-blank-slate/blank-slate/readme.txt

 == Upgrade Notice ==

+= 1.1.4 =
+* Added support for language translations.
+Minor bugfix.
+Compatible with WordPress 5.0.

 = 1.1.3 =
 * The latest version of Blank Slate requires WordPress version 4.7 or greater!
 Compatible with version 5.0.

 == Changelog ==

+= 1.1.4 =
+* Added support for language translations.
+* Bugfix for template context.
+Prevent assigned template from being used on archive pages where the first page is using the Blank Slate template.

 = 1.1.3 =
 * Removed old approach that is only supported in WordPress version 4.6 and older.